apache/cordova-docs/docs/en/edge/guide/cli/index.md

 command-line interface and use `npm update` to stay current, the more time-consuming procedures described there are no longer relevant.

-Cordova versions 3.0 and later may still require various changes to project-level directory structures and other dependencies.
+Cordova 3.0+ may still require various changes to project-level directory structures and other dependencies.
 After you run the `npm` command above to update Cordova itself, you may need to ensure your project's resources conform to the latest version's